nmaquet/jex/README.md

 * I'm doing this 100% for fun, and I will most probably abandon this project in a week or so.

 # FAQ
 * **How far along is this?
 Where's the source?** Jex is currently in the armchair design phase, there isn't code yet.
-Hey, at least it's bug-free!
+<br>Hey, at least it's bug-free!
 * **Can I contribute?** Yes please.
 I'm keen to collaborate on this, just flick me a pull request.

 # Hyper typing